Abandoned & Little-Known Airfields

 A 2019 3-D aerial depiction looking southeast at the MetLife Building, with the former Pan Am Heliport on its roof, with the Chrysler Building in the background.

-A 2019 aerial view of the former Pan Am Heliport on the roof of the MetLife Building.
+A 2019 aerial view looking north at the former Pan Am Heliport on the roof of the MetLife Building.

 Thanks to Jonathan Westerling for pointing out this airfield.